den0620/riwo/README.md

 Menu opens with single RMB click and NOT hold because I found it simpler

-SVG cursors are not centered and may be junky
+SVG cursors may be junky

 Testing needed